 - Contact an archaeologist to determine the significance of the find.
-This may include provision of photographic records, other relevant details, or a site visit, if deemed necessary. - If the item/object is determined to have no heritage significance, the contractor will advise GTPL will be notified.
-Work can recommence in this area upon written clearance from the GTPL Assistant Project Director.
+This may include provision of photographic records, other relevant details, or a site visit, if deemed necessary.
+The significance of any Aboriginal heritage find will be determined in consultation with registered Aboriginal stakeholders. - If the item/object is determined to have no heritage significance, the Principal will be notified.
+Work can recommence in this area upon written clearance from the Principal.